 According to a recently published Walker report about the future of customer experience, in the next couple of years, companies will have to switch from selling solutions to selling insights.
 This doesn’t just pertain to B2B businesses, but also B2C – that is, businesses that are selling to clients, rather than other businesses.

-So, if you want to win the race with your competitors, put education at the core of your business and your brand’s culture.
+So, if you want to win the race with your competitors, put education in the center of your business and your brand’s culture.
 It’s remarkable how great a potential lies in your work – in everybody’s work.
-All you need to do is transform it into words, dress it into knowledge and communicate it proactively and in diverse ways to all the possible prospects.
+All you need to do is transform it into words, dress it into knowledge and communicate it proactively and in diverse ways to all the prospects.
 Then listen to their response and act accordingly.